DragoniteSpam/GameMakerTutorialTutorial/README.md

 `How To Cook Spaghetti with Pesto and Fresh Garlic`

 Has anybody done spaghetti with pesto yet?
-Probably not (don't quote me on that).
+Probably not (don't fact check me).
 There we go.

 As per guideline #2, don't do this unless your tutorial is actually about spaghetti and pesto and garlic, or you'll find yourself with a brand-new set of problems that you could have just avoided.